What Is Soy?

 Here you will find out is soy sauce vegan and what is it made of.
-Soy foods are made from soybeans, a species of the legume family, which originated in Southeast Asia (14).
+Soy foods are made from soybeans, a species of the legume family, which originated in Southeast Asia (13).
 Soy protein is a favored meat replacement, thus being a great option for vegetarians.
-Indeed, soy is the only plant-based protein source that contains the eight essential amino acids (1) which are vital for the synthesis of body protein (10).
-In fact, soy is more suitable than some animal products which are rich in protein but concurrently high in saturated fat (14).
+Indeed, soy is one of the few complete plant-based protein sources that contains the nine essential amino acids (11) which are vital for the synthesis of body protein (8).
+In fact, soy is more suitable than some animal products which are rich in protein but concurrently high in saturated fat (13).
+Soy is extremely nutritious, containing a number of vitamins and minerals.
+Among these are B complex vitamins, magnesium, potassium, and fiber, which are an integral part of a healthy and balanced diet.
+In addition, soy foods are classified into two groups, fermented and unfermented ones.
+Soy can be fermented with mold, yeast, and beneficial bacteria, with the result being that the protein and sugars in soy are decomposed.
+This is beneficial as fermented soy is processed and absorbed better than unfermented (18).

 Soy can be eaten in different forms and cooked in a variety of ways.
 Common soy-containing foods include:

 - Soy milk.
 This one is produced by soaking, grinding, and straining soybeans.
-Soy milk contains a great amount of protein and B vitamins, vital for the human musculoskeletal system, nerves, and wellbeing in general.
-What soy milk lacks, though, is calcium and vitamin D, which are in cow milk.
-Manufacturers though often put the product through a fortification process to artificially enrich it with vitamins that are not present in dairy (2).
+Soy milk contains a great amount of protein and B complex vitamins, vital for the human musculoskeletal system, nerves, and wellbeing in general.
+What soy milk lacks, though, is calcium, which is found in cow’s milk.
+Manufacturers though often put the product through a fortification process to artificially enrich it with vitamins that are not naturally present in the beverage (1).

 - Tofu.
 Tofu cheese, or soybean curd, is the product of hot soy milk coagulation.
-It’s consistency is soft, has a mild flavor, contains protein and B vitamins in great amounts.
-Tofu is low in sodium (2).
+It’s consistency is soft, has a mild flavor, contains protein and B complex vitamins in great amounts.
+Tofu is low in sodium (1).

 - Soy sauce.
 Another popular soy food that has spread far beyond Asia.
 Soy sauce is the result of the fermentation process of soybeans.
 This sauce can not be deemed a soy product rich in protein.
-In addition, it contains a high amount of salt, which is why it might not be the healthiest food for vegans(2).
+In addition, it contains a high amount of salt, which is why it might not be the healthiest food option (1).

 - Diabetes.
-Soy reduces blood sugar levels in a diabetic’s body (12).
-In addition, consuming 50 g of any soy product daily can reduce the LDL (bad) cholesterol levels (3).
+Soy reduces blood sugar levels in a diabetic’s body (10).
+In addition, consuming 50 g of any soy product daily can reduce the LDL (bad) cholesterol levels by 3% (2).

-- Reduced risk of both getting breast cancer and its recurrence.
+- Potential reduced risk of both getting breast cancer and its recurrence.
 Note that there are a few aspects which need to be taken into account in this regard.
 First, just because soy could prevent breast cancer should not spur you into consuming soy in large portions.
-Too much of anything isn’t a good idea, which is why your soy intake should be moderate (13).
-Secondly, soy functions as a cancer prevention device primarily among teenage girls and young women (12).
-Multiple studies have shown that soy enhances estrogen and progesterone receptor expression in benign mammary tissue of young women (8).
+Too much of anything isn’t a good idea, which is why your soy intake should be moderate (12).
+Secondly, soy functions as a cancer prevention device primarily among teenage girls and young women (10).
+Multiple studies have shown that soy enhances estrogen and progesterone receptor expression in benign mammary tissue of young women (6).

 Japanese soy sauces are also divided into light and dark.
 The light one goes under the name Usukuchi.
-The paramount difference between Usukuchi and the Chinese light soy sauce lies in the former being less salty.
+The paramount difference between Usukuchi and the Chinese light soy sauce lies in the salt content.
 The same goes for Tamari, which is not that as spicy as the Chinese dark soy sauce.
-There is also Shoyu, which takes 2 years to fully mature (16).
+There is also Shoyu, which takes 2 years to fully mature (15).

 Both the Chinese and the Japanese variants of soy sauce are much more than food; these represent their respective cultures.
 Hence, it is highly recommended to use Chinese sauces for Chinese traditional dishes and Japanese ones for Japanese meals.